robotframework/robotframework/doc/userguide/src/Appendices/DocumentationFormatting.rst

 preformatted text in the documentation.
 Preformatted block is created by starting lines with '| ', one space being mandatory after the pipe character except on otherwise empty lines.
-The starting '| ' sequence will be removed from the resulting HTML, but all other whitespace is preserved.
+The starting '| ' sequence will be removed from the resulting HTML.
+Multiple whitespaces must be escaped with '\'.

 In the following documentation, the two middle lines form a preformatted block when converted to HTML::

   Doc before block:
   | inside block
-  |    some   additional whitespace
+  |    some   unescaped whitespaces
+  |    some\ \ \escaped whitespaces
   After block.

 The above documentation is formatted like this: